 Question: Will my car insurance company extend my coverage to a Zipcar or another car-sharing vehicle the same as it does to a rental car?
-I’m trying to figure out the differences between car-sharing services and rental cars.
+I’m trying to determine the differences between car-sharing services and rental cars.

 Answer: Car insurance policies usually don’t extend coverages to a car-sharing vehicle as they will for a rental car, but that may be fine for your needs since car-sharing programs typically include insurance in the cost of using a car.

-Car insurance company guidelines and policy terms vary greatly from one insurer to the next, so we cannot say for certain if your policy extends to a car borrowed from a rental car agency or a car-sharing company.
+Car insurance company guidelines and policy terms vary greatly from one insurer to the next, so we cannot say if your policy extends to a car borrowed from a rental car agency or a car-sharing company.
 To find out what your particular policy allows, review it and then call your agent with any questions.
 Here, though, is general information we can share on this topic.

 Most car insurance policies allow your coverage to extend to rental vehicles.
 Your liability coverage, bodily injury liability and property damage liability typically are in effect up to the maximum limits you have purchased as part of your policy.
 This allows you protection if, when driving the rental car, you damage someone’s property or injure someone outside of the vehicle.

 Your collision and comprehensive coverage will also normally follow you to a rental car.
 As long as the car you’re renting is similar to the car you own, these physical damages coverages should be adequate if the rental is damaged in a covered event.

 Car-sharing services, like Zipcar, are different because you don’t need your own auto insurance policy to extend to the vehicle to be covered.
 Auto insurance, in the form of $300,000 per accident combined single limit third-party liability coverage, is automatically included in the cost of using a Zipcar vehicle for drivers 21 or older.

 Drivers younger than 21 get less coverage; it’s reduced to minimum state-required limits.
 The car itself has physical damage coverage on it under a comprehensive vehicle collision policy.